 I use a swimskin.
 It's always a tough choice between a sleeveless speed suit underneath and pulling the arms up for a sleeved speed suit.
 I chose a sleeved speed suit, but I lost a few seconds in transition pulling the arms up.
 That's something to consider when in a high speed T1 environment...

 Interesting.
 Ok, and talk us through your bike setup?

 I have a Canyon Speedmax.
 It's great because of it's seamless integration.

-I can carry my food and drink in the front bento, my Precision Hydration in the down tube aero bottle and then I carry a third bottle in the back with water.
+I can carry my food and drink in the front bento, my PH 500 in the down tube aero bottle and then I carry a third bottle in the back with water.